burtonr/sqlrest/README.md

 _Not yet implemented_

 #### Query
-Sending a `POST` request to this endpoint to execute a SQL query and get the results back
+Send a `POST` request to this endpoint to execute a SQL query and get the results back

 There are some basic syntax checks.
-* There must be a field `query` in the request
+* There must be a field `query` in the request body
 * There must be at least 1 `SELECT` command
 * _told you it was basic..._